 Protecting and managing your online privacy

-By using our websites (through any device you agree that this Cookies Policy applies in addition to any other terms and conditions.
+By using our websites (through any device) you agree that this Cookies Policy applies to that use in addition to any other terms and conditions which may apply.

 There are different types of cookies.
 They all work in the same way, but have minor differences:

-These cookies are essential in order to enable you to move around the website, use its features, and ensure the security of your online banking experience.
+Strictly necessary cookies – These cookies are essential in order to enable you to move around the website and use its features, and ensuring the security of your online banking experience.
 Without these cookies services you have asked for, such as applying for products and managing your accounts, cannot be provided.
 These cookies don’t gather information about you for the purposes of marketing.

-These cookies allow the website to remember choices you make (such as your username).
+Functionality cookies – These cookies allow the website to remember choices you make (such as your user name).
 They may also be used to provide services you have requested such as watching a video.
 The information these cookies collect is anonymised (i.e. it does not contain your name, address, account details, etc.) and they do not track your browsing activity across other websites.
 By using our websites you agree that we can place these types of cookies on your device, however you can block these cookies using your browser settings.